 “Well of course! the pigeon replied as he circled above Ramone's head.

 "You need to make it to the road, and then follow the road to the coast.
 You must then cross the border that is guarded by humans, it is quite far my friend, but you can do it!”
-The pigeon pointed in the direction of the road, and then pointed to the west.
+The pigeon pointed in the direction of the road, and then pointed to the east.

 “Oh thank you!
 Soon I will have a place to be safe, and be with others like me!”
 Ramone rejoiced.
 “I just have one more question…”